Tuning the magnetic interactions in van der Waals Fe$_3$GeTe$_2$ heterostructures: A comparative study of \textit{ab initio} methods: Results and discussions

 \subsubsection{Strain}

 Strain engineering is one of the most commonly used methods to tune the properties of 2D layers.
 We study the strain-dependent DMI in FGT/Ge.
 The in-plane biaxial strain is defined as

 where $a$ and $a_0$ are the strained and unstrained lattice constants of the FGT, respectively.
-For compressive biaxial strain ($\gamma > 0$), the in-plane lattice tends to increase while for tensile biaxial strain ($\gamma < 0$) the in-plane lattice exhibits a decreasing trend.
+For biaxial biaxial strain ($\gamma > 0$), the in-plane lattice tends to increase while for tensile compressive strain ($\gamma < 0$) the in-plane lattice exhibits a decreasing trend.

 The calculated microscopic $d_{\parallelsum}$ and micromagnetic $D$ of DMI for FGT/Ge are shown in Fig.~\ref{strain}.
 The DMI is evaluated quantitatively by calculating the self-consistent total energy of cycloidal $90^\circ$ spin spirals with opposite rotational sense, namely using the supercell approach (i.e., LCAO-supercell).
 Both compressive and tensile strains are considered ranging from $-$3\% to 6.25\%.
 Note that FGT has been demonstrated to be stable under such strain via DFT phonon spectrum calculations~\cite{hu2020enhanced}.
 We emphasize that the value of $a_0=4.0$~\AA~used in this work was evaluated by the GGA and is slightly larger than the lattice constant calculated by LDA, $a_0=3.91$~\AA.
 If we use the latter as a reference, the largest compressive strain used in this work becomes less than $-$1\%.
 At equilibrium ($\gamma = 0\%$), we find a moderate DMI of about $d_{\parallelsum}=-0.25$~meV, favoring a CW spin rotation.
 Its corresponding micromagnetic DMI coefficient is about $|D|$ = 0.36 mJ/m$^{2}$.
 This value is comparable to that of the two FGT heterostructures: FGT/In$_2$Se$_3$ \cite{Huang2022} ($\sim$0.28 mJ/m$^{2}$) and FGT/Cr$_2$Ge$_2$Te$_6$ \cite{wu2021van} ($\sim$0.31 mJ/m$^{2}$), which were demonstrated recently as promising vdW heterostructures to stabilize skyrmions.